-Test 26: The evaluator will capture frames during an MKA session and record the lowest PN observed in a particular time range.
-The evaluator shall then send a frame with a lower PN, and then verify that this frame is dropped.
+Test 2: The evaluator will capture frames during a MKA session and record the lowest PN observed in a particular time range.
+The evaluator will then send a frame with a lower PN, and then verify that this frame is dropped.
 The evaluator will verify that the device logged this event.
-(TD0869 applied)

-Test 25: The evaluator ensured replay protection was enabled on the TOE and set up a successful MACsec connection between the TOE and a test system.
+Test 1: The evaluator enabled replay protection on the TOE and set up a successful MACsec connection between the TOE and a test system.
 The evaluator captured MACsec traffic sent from the test system to the TOE and then attempted to send the same traffic, which contains an old packet number (PN).
 The TOE successfully detected the invalid PN and dropped the traffic along with reporting an audit log of the event.
 The evaluator then attempted the same test, only this time the evaluator sent MKA traffic that was already sent.
 The evaluator noted that the TOE successfully detected the invalid PN, dropped the traffic, and reported the error in an audit log.

-Test 26: This was performed as part of test 1 above.
+Test 2: This was performed as part of test 1 above.